 nl,i=ml,i×nimi

 Likewise, age frequencies need to be calculated to obtain stratified estimates of abundance at age.
-This is done by constructing an age-length key, which is the proportion of fish in each length bin that fall into specific ages classes.
-Once these proportions are calculated, they applied to the bumped up length frequencies, nl,i, to approximate age frequencies, na,i, that is:
+This is done by constructing an age-length key, which is the proportion of fish in each length bin that fall into specific age classes.
+Once these proportions are calculated, they are applied to the bumped up length frequencies, nl,i, to approximate age frequencies, na,i, that is:

 na,i=l=1Lnl,i×ma,l,g'ml,g'